sjohner/jhnr.ch/content/blog/microsoft-azure-datacenter-switzerland.md

 # Will my data stay in Switzerland?

 [In an interview](https://www.itreseller.ch/Artikel/87153/Microsoft_Stillstand_ist_keine_Option.html), Marc Holitscher (Microsoft Switzerland CTO at this time) assured that data within Azure Switzerland regions will stay in Switzerland.
 However for services which are operated on a global scale (like Azure Active Directory) data will still leave Switzerland regions though (as it does in other regions as well).
 Microsoft assures in their contracts to comply with the relevant laws of specific regions.
 Accordingly, the Swiss Data Protection Act also applies to data stored in Switzerland regions.
+To operate the Swiss data centers, Microsoft founded a separate company under Swiss law.
+However as of my understanding, this company only operates the datacenters.
+The services on top are probably still going to be operated by Microsoft Corp.

 Most important Office 365 services should be available from Switzerland as well whereas other O365 services which are only available from US (like Sway or Yammer) will not.
 Moving Office 365 core data to new Switzerland regions should be possible as already known for other regions.
 Data moves can take up to 24 months to complete.
 See [Microsoft documentation](https://docs.microsoft.com/en-us/Office365/Enterprise/moving-data-to-new-datacenter-geos) for more details.